obsidiansystems/obelisk/guides/app-deploy.md

 This deployment will ask you to enter information and choose a password.
 If the deployment fails, try using different USB ports on your computer.
 The USB cable you use can also make a difference.

-When connecting your Android device you may be asked to "Allow USB debugging":
+When connecting your Android device you may be asked to "Allow USB debugging".
+You need to allow it.
 ![](assets/android-confirm-usb-debugging.jpg)

-When the deployment is complete it should look something like
+When the deployment is complete opening the app should look something like

 ![](assets/android-app.jpg)

 Congratulations!
 You have deployed an Obelisk Android app via USB.

-## e) Deploy an iOS app
+## e) Deploy an iOS app (macOS host only)

 > **Note:** This section requires that you be running a macOS *host*.